vinitsuci/search-suggestions/README.md

 ## Prerequisites

 - Node.js (v16 or higher)
-- Access to a Typesense instance with a "consumer-products" collection
+- Access to a Typesense instance with product collections (e.g., "consumer-products", "store-products")

 ## Installation